EENI Global Business School

 2. Learn how to best approach to the department stores

-3. Examine the role of the purchasing agents
+3. Examine the role of purchasing agents

 2. The Trading Company usually operates by finding a client who wishes to purchase a certain product somewhere in the World